tbarron/tbarron.github.io/_posts/2016-11-24-drafts-in-jekyll.md

 pushed to the site or not.

-When I run the jekyll server locally, I'll be able to preview them but as long as I haven't told git about them and pushed them, they are not visible on the site.
+When I run the jekyll server locally, I'll be able to preview them but as long as I haven't told git about them and/or pushed them, they won't be visible on the site.

 Once I'm happy with what they say and how they look, I'll 'git add/commit/push' and the draft will be published.
 There may be private